mattlewis92/angular-bootstrap-calendar/README.md

 Whether to auto open the year and month view breakdown to the current year / month.
 Default: false

-To preserve backwards compatibility the calendar will automatically change the locale dow in moment if you specify this attribute but this will be removed in a future version.

-### event-label

-An interpolated locale string to use as the column header on the day view for the events column.
-Default: 'Events'.

-### time-label

-An interpolated locale string to use as the column header on the day view for the time column.
-Default: 'Time'.

 ### day-view-start

 An interpolated string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am